Artist Spotlight: Ali Ehtemami

 A: More advanced or AI-based object removal tools, Edge Extend tools with the ability to keep the edge texture.

 Also, the ability to save node parameters in the node graph as presets and then choose between those multiple presets without opening or importing another comp script.
-Similar to the node presets but for the whole node graph instead—that would be amazing for comparing different variations in the comp look development stage.
+Similar to the node presets but for the whole node graph instead — that would be amazing for comparing different variations in the comp look development stage.

-Q: You’ve also worked as a Nuke tools developer besides your work.
+Q: You’ve also worked as a Nuke tools developer besides your day-to-day work.
 What inspired you to start developing tools for Nuke?

 A: Compositing is a combination of creativity and technical skills.
 I always try to keep the balance between both sides.
 That's why I started to make creative tools like AE_Machinegun, Glitch and recently some text-based tools like Typewriter and AE_ACII_Render.
-The latter is my favorite one—being able to make those creative effects more procedural and automated means I have more time to focus on the creative details.
+The latter is my favorite one — being able to make those creative effects more procedural and automated means I have more time to focus on the creative details.
 When it comes to doing the same effect for several shots or any changes needed, I don't have to sacrifice creativity.

-Besides creative tools, I like to design and write automations in Python—a batch or repetitive action on the nodes or files to save the time of labor every day.
+Besides creative tools, I like to design and write automations in Python — a batch or repetitive action on the nodes or files to save the time of labor every day.
 And, again, I can save more time to be creative.

 Q: What inspired you to start as a tutor on online compositing master classes?

-A: The idea came from working with many people during these years and hearing about the courses they took and the outcome at the end which wasn’t good enough to start as a Junior Compositor in companies.
+A: The idea came from working with many people during these years and hearing about the courses they took and the outcome at the end, which wasn’t good enough to start as a Junior Compositor in companies.

-Q: Do you have any wider tips for aspiring Compositors looking to break into the VFX industry?
+Q: Do you have any wider tips for aspiring compositors looking to break into the VFX industry?

 A: I find that compositing is more about troubleshooting.
 Being creative and having an artistic sight while compositing shots is very important.
 But, in the end, for every single shot, there are things that we’ve never done before and we have to find a quick solution to make that shot final.

 Compositing is a really interesting job in the whole VFX industry but needs patience and some sort of flexibility to any changes and requests.
-Since compositing is the last stage of the VFX process and directors see their shots after a long journey of work and effort, it's very likely to have some opinions that need to be done in the comp stage.
+Since compositing is the last stage of the VFX process and directors see their shots after a long journey of work and effort, it's very likely to have some opinions that need to be addressed in the comp stage.

 A: For sure, AI-based software and the improvement of machine learning techniques will change some rules of VFX.
 I don’t want to say AI will take over some jobs but will change them, of course.

 Virtual production is another trend that makes some changes in the compositing tasks.
-Compositors may work on fewer chroma key shots in the shows, but there’s still a need for them to work on LED wall-shooted shots if any changes need to be made.
+Compositors may work on fewer chroma key shots in the shows, but there’s still a need for them to work on LED wall shots if any changes need to be made.
 In some cases, it makes the overall chroma key process a lot easier and faster to achieve a seamless look.